smartestnerdfromtown/Netflix-TV-Shows-Analysis/README.md

 - Range showing the number of movies produced by selected country.
 - Bar chart showing the number of movies produced per country.
 - Map with bubbles showing the number of produced movies.

+Years Analysis Page:
+- Column Chart showing the number of movies produced per year
+- Pie Chart showing the share of years.
+- Matrix for detailed info.